surniaulula/wpsso-user-locale/readme.txt

 Tested Up To: 5.2.2
 Stable Tag: 2.0.0

-WPSSO Core add-on provides a convenient locale / language / region selector in the WordPress admin toolbar.
+Quick and easy locale / language / region selector for the WordPress admin toolbar.

 == Description ==